adding-a-functional-endpoint by microbus-io

 ```go

-// MyFunctionResponse is the response to MyFunction.
+// MyFunctionResponse packs the response of MyFunction.

-type MyFunctionResponse struct { // MARKER: MyFunction
+type MyFunctionResponse multicastResponse // MARKER: MyFunction

-// Get retrieves the return values.
+// Get unpacks the return arguments of MyFunction.

-return _res.data.ArgOut1, _res.err
+return _d.Output1, _res.err

 }